Bar in New Orleans, United States

 Value Per Round

 Kajun's operates in a price bracket that makes it one of the lower-cost nights out in New Orleans, which matters when you're comparing it to bar tabs elsewhere in the city.
 Drinks are priced at neighbourhood-bar rates rather than hotel-bar or tourist-corridor rates.
-There's no private room surcharge, no minimum spend attached to karaoke access, and no booking fee , you show up, get a drink, and put your name on the list.
+There's no private room surcharge, no minimum spend attached to karaoke access, no booking fee, you show up, get a drink, put your name on the list.
 For groups doing a night out across multiple stops, this is a practical first or last stop that won't blow the budget.
 Compared to private karaoke formats (which can run $30–$60+ per person at venues in other cities), Kajun's open-mic model means your spend is entirely drink-driven.
 That's good value by any measure.

 Who It's For

-Groups of four to eight work well here , large enough to cheer each other on, small enough to actually get stage time without waiting all night.
+Groups of four to eight work well here, large enough to cheer each other on, small enough to actually get stage time without waiting all night.
 It's a better fit for a casual birthday or bar crawl than a quiet date.
 For a broader night out in New Orleans, pair it with a stop at Cure for cocktails beforehand, or check our full New Orleans bars guide for a complete night-out route.
 You can also explore our New Orleans restaurants guide for a pre-show dinner or our New Orleans experiences guide to build the full itinerary.

 Practical Details

-Reservations: Walk-in only , no bookings required or typically available.
+Reservations: Walk-in only, no bookings required or typically available.
 Dress: Casual; there is no dress code.
-Budget: Low , neighbourhood-bar drink pricing, no cover or minimum spend associated with karaoke access.
+Budget: Low, neighbourhood-bar drink pricing, no cover or minimum spend associated with karaoke access.
 Getting there: 2256 St Claude Ave, Bywater.
 Street parking is available in the neighbourhood.
-Booking difficulty: Easy , first-come, first-served for stage time.
+Booking difficulty: Easy, first-come, first-served for stage time.

 Frequently Asked Questions